The page covers:

-The Capuchins (Order of Friars Minor Capuchin) are an offshoot of the Franciscan Order which was founded in the XVIth century with the aim of restoring the original way of life preached by St. Francis; after a difficult start the new order was recognized as autonomous in the early XVIIth century; the dress worn by its members was characterized by a hood (It. cappuccio) and Cappuccino became a way to name the members of the order; in the early XXth century an espresso coffee with hot milk was called cappuccino with reference to the brown colour of the Capuchins' habit.
+The Capuchins (Order of Friars Minor Capuchin) are an offshoot of the Franciscan Order which was founded in the XVIth century with the aim of restoring the original way of life preached by St. Francis; after a difficult start the new order was recognized as autonomous in the early XVIIth century; the dress worn by its members was characterized by a hood (It. cappuccio - see the image used as background for this page) and Cappuccino became a way to name the members of the order; in the early XXth century an espresso coffee with hot milk was called cappuccino with reference to the brown colour of the Capuchins' dress.

 The view in December 2009

 In 1883 the Boncompagni Ludovisi partitioned and sold most of their villa; there was however an obstacle to its urban development: the lack of a road leading to the new neighbourhood because the existing ones (Via di S. Basilio and Via di Porta Pinciana) were too narrow and steep; for this reason Via Veneto, a large winding alley with the vague appearance of a Parisian boulevard, was opened between Piazza Barberini and Porta Pinciana; in 1890 the monastery and the bell tower were pulled down and the access to the church was modified.
 S.Isidoro is still visible between modern buildings.
 In 1917 Fontana delle Api was placed at the beginning of Via Veneto (lower right corner in the image above).

 A scene of "La Dolce Vita" (1960 - Director Federico Fellini) showing Marcello Mastroianni, Anouk Aimée and "paparazzi" in Via Veneto